-Utilities must be proactive in embracing change and chasing innovation, or risk no longer being relevant and possibly failing to exist.
+How can utilities be more proactive in embracing change and chasing innovation?
 This track will focus on technology, process and cultural changes that increase a business unit’s ability to be agile and implement practices that foster innovation across all levels of their organization.

 All session times are listed in Pacific time.

 Breaking Down Silos between Technology and the Business

 Moderator: Anuya Sheorey, Manager of Digital Experience, Arizona Public Service Company

 Panelists: Jeff Spohn, Director, Distribution Operations and Maintenance, Arizona Public Service Company

 John Aliotti, IT Manager, Business Relationship Programs Strategy, Planning and Governance, Sacramento Municipal Utility District